The Tax Brief real effective rates for 111+ countries — bi-weekly, free.

 What is North Dakota's Income Tax Rate?

-North Dakota has a progressive income tax system with rates ranging from 1.95% to 2.5% across 2 tax brackets - the LOWEST income tax burden among all states with income tax.
-The Peace Garden State's ultra-low rates are funded by massive oil wealth: the Bakken shale boom generates $3.2B annually in oil extraction/severance taxes, allowing ND to maintain 2.5% top rate + $11.7B budget surplus (largest per-capita surplus nationally).
+North Dakota has a progressive income tax system with 3 brackets: 0% on the first $48,475, 1.95% up to $244,825, and 2.5% above that — the LOWEST income tax burden among all states with income tax.
+The 0% bottom bracket means a single filer earning $50,000 pays $0 in state income tax.
+At $100K income, the total state tax is just $691 (0.7% effective rate).
+The Peace Garden State's ultra-low rates are funded by massive oil wealth: the Bakken shale boom generates $3.2B annually in oil extraction/severance taxes, supporting an $11.7B budget surplus (largest per-capita surplus nationally).

 How it compares: